Which of the following best describes a characteristic shared by ... | Channels for Pearson+

 1

-Analyze the options: Review each option carefully to determine if it applies to all living organisms.
-For example, photosynthesis is specific to certain organisms like plants and some bacteria, so it cannot be a universal characteristic.
+Eliminate incorrect options: Analyze each choice to determine if it applies universally to all living organisms.
+For example, photosynthesis is specific to certain organisms like plants and some bacteria, not all living organisms.
+Similarly, possessing a backbone is exclusive to vertebrates, and sexual reproduction is not the sole method of reproduction for all organisms (e.g., asexual reproduction exists).

-Recall the cell theory: One of the fundamental principles of biology is that all living organisms are composed of one or more cells.
-This is a universal trait that applies to all forms of life, from single-celled bacteria to multicellular organisms like humans.
+Focus on the correct option: The statement 'They are composed of one or more cells' is universally true for all living organisms.
+Cells are the basic structural and functional units of life, and all living organisms are either unicellular (single-celled) or multicellular (composed of many cells).

-Eliminate incorrect options: Organisms do not all possess a backbone (this is specific to vertebrates), and not all organisms reproduce sexually (many reproduce asexually, such as bacteria through binary fission).
-These options can be ruled out.
+Explain the concept of cells: Cells are the smallest units of life that can perform all necessary functions of living organisms, such as metabolism, growth, and reproduction.
+This characteristic is shared by all living organisms, from bacteria to humans.

 Watch next